qapn/audress/README.md

 The main search endpoint will builds a wildcard query or a recursive common table expression (CTE) query as appropriate, allowing for quick querying against over 13 million addresses.

-You can access a basic demo implementation at [audress.xyz](https://audress.xyz), running on a lightweight VPS.

 The underlying raw [G-NAF data](https://data.gov.au/dataset/geocoded-national-address-file-g-naf) is licensed CC BY 4.0, and is provided by the Australian government.

 ## Setup